brevzin/brevzin.github.io/_posts/2019-08-22-ufcs-custom-extension.md

 Elixir's version of `|>`{:.language-cpp} is a little different.
 The right-hand side isn't completely evaluated, rather the left-hand argument is inserted into the argument list.
 That is, `x |> f`{:.language-cpp} still evaluates as `f(x)`{:.language-cpp} as before... but `x |> f(y)`{:.language-cpp} evaluates as `f(x, y)`{:.language-cpp}.
 Importantly, this is not a new operator - this latter example does not separately evaluate `f(y)`{:.language-cpp}, it _only_ evaluates `f(x, y)`{:.language-cpp}.
 In the same way that `x.f(y)`{:.language-cpp} today does not mean `operator.(x, f(y))`{:.language-cpp}.

-Now, Hack's meaning of `|>`{:.language-cpp} is more in like with Elixir's, just more explicit and more generalized.
+Now, Hack's meaning of `|>`{:.language-cpp} is more in line with Elixir's, just more explicit and more generalized.
 Rather than the F#/Julia/OCaml route of just invoking the right-hand side with the left-hand side, we do use the left-hand side as an argument into the right-hand function.
 Except that unlike Elixir, this argument both has to be explicit and does not have to be the first argument.
 Hack uses `$$`{:.language-cpp} to denote that mandatory placeholder:

 ```cpp
 $x = vec[2,1,3]